common name: beet armyworm

 The beet armyworm originated in Southeast Asia.
 It was first discovered in North America about 1876, when it was found in Oregon, and it reached Florida in 1924.
 It rarely overwinters in areas where frost kills its host plants.
 Thus, overwintering is generally limited to Arizona, Florida, and Texas.
 Nevertheless, beet armyworm invades the southern half of the United States (Maryland to Colorado to northern California, and south) annually.
 Except in greenhouses, it rarely is a pest except in southern states.

 Figure 1.
-Partly grown larvae of the beet armyworm, Spodoptera exigua (Huebner), showing variation in color pattern.
+Larva of the beet armyworm, Spodoptera exigua (Hübner).
 Photograph by John Capinera, University of Florida.

 Seasonal activity varies considerably according to climate.
 In warm locations such as Florida, all stages can be found throughout the year, although development rate and overall abundance are reduced during the winter months (Tingle and Mitchell 1977).
 The life cycle can be completed in as few as 24 days, and six generations have been reared during five months of summer weather in Florida (Wilson 1934).